rishighan/threetwo-metadata-service/README.md

 # comicvine-service

-This [moleculer-based](https://github.com/moleculerjs/moleculer-web) microservice houses [comicvine](http://comicvine.gamespot.com) related endpoints that are used to fetch metadata for various reasons on [ThreeTwo!](https://github.com/rishighan/threetwo)
+This [moleculer-based](https://github.com/moleculerjs/moleculer-web) microservice houses [comicvine](http://comicvine.gamespot.com) and Metron related endpoints that are used to fetch metadata for various reasons on [ThreeTwo!](https://github.com/rishighan/threetwo)

 ## Local Development